bamthomas/flac2mp3/README.md

 # Development
 To develop and test, use your favorite IDE (mine is pycharm).

-With bash to run the test you can do :
+With bash, to run the tests you can do :

-`$ PYTHONPATH=src/main/:src/test/ python -m unittest flac2mp3_test flac2mp3_acceptance_test`
+    $ virtualenv virt_env
+    $ source virt_env/bin/activate
+    $ pip install -r requirements.txt
+    $ nosetests
 # Known issues

 * [windows] weird errors when deleting temp cover images embedded in flac files on windows : "WindowsError: [Error 32] The process cannot access the file because it is being used by another process".
 But the transcoding is ok anyway.